TheMEMOLab/SOP/SAGA_Sigma2_basics.md

 This is the command you will use each time you want to mount the sshfs in the future.

-If you wash to unmount the sshfs, you can use the following command:
+If you wish to unmount the sshfs, you can use the following command:

    ```shell
    umount ~/saga